Ae3232/headless-cms/content/for-talents/_index.md

   TM projects) or upon successful project completion (for fixed-price projects).
 The client and team members give you the final feedback and rate your job.</p>"
 findTeamImg: "/images/find-team.svg"
-findTeamTitle: "Join the growing community of IT talents at CoTeams"
+findTeamTitle: Join the growing community of IT talents at CoTeams
+whoCanTitle: Who can work via CoTeams?
+Is it for me?
+whoCanSubTitle: We welcome talents from all IT fields and a variety of roles from anywhere in the world
-findTeamSubTitle1: "You’d like to work on new exciting challenges and earn?"
+findTeamSubTitle1: You’d like to work on new exciting challenges and earn?
-findTeamDescription1: "You’ve come to the right place.
-Let’s find the team and projects that suits you best!"
+findTeamDescription1: You’ve come to the right place.
+Let’s find the team and projects that suits you best!
-findTeamButton1: "Sign Up as a Talent"
+findTeamButton1: Sign Up as a Talent
-findTeamSubTitle2: "Ready to drive new initiatives?"
+findTeamSubTitle2: Ready to drive new initiatives?
-findTeamDescription2: "Get inspired by opportunities and talents (or invite friends and colleaguesJ) from all over the world!"
+findTeamDescription2: Get inspired by opportunities and talents (or invite friends and colleaguesJ) from all over the world!
-findTeamButton2: "Sign Up as a Leader"
+findTeamButton2: Sign Up as a Leader
 menu:
   main:
     SectionPagesMenu: main